robbert-harms/MDT/docs/_dynamic_modules/compartment_models.rst

 ******************
 Compartment models
 ******************
-The compartment models form the components from which the multi-compartment models are build.
-They consists, in basis, of two parts, a list of parameters (see :ref:`dynamic_modules_parameters`) and the model code in OpenCL C (the OpenCL dialect of C99).
+The compartment models form the components from which the composite models are build.
+They consists in basis of two parts, a list of parameters (see :ref:`dynamic_modules_parameters`) and the model code in OpenCL C (the OpenCL dialect of C99).
-At runtime, MDT loads the C code of the compartment model and combines it with the other compartments to form the multi-compartment model (see :ref:`concepts_cl_code`).
+At runtime, MDT loads the C code of the compartment model and combines it with the other compartments to form the composite model.

 The compartment models must be defined in a ``.py`` file where the **filename matches** the **class name** and it only allows for **one** compartment **per file**.
 For example, the following example compartment model is named ``Stick`` and must therefore be contained in a file named ``Stick.py``::